-Chapter 2 THE DESCRIPTION OF ELECTROMAGNETIC FIELD EVOLUTION
+THE DESCRIPTION OF ELECTROMAGNETIC FIELD EVOLUTION

-Electric and magnetic fields change: simply said, they move.
+lectric and magnetic fields change: simply said, they move.
 How xactly does this happen?
-In the 1860s, James Clerk Maxwell^{} collected all xperimental knowledge he could find, and deduced the precise description of electromagnetic field motion.
+In the 1860s, James Clerk Maxwell collected all xperimental knowledge he could find, and deduced the precise description of electromagnetic field motion.
 Twenty years later, Heaviside and Hertz extracted the main points of Maxwell ideas from his difficult papers written in unusual quaternion notation and called their summary Maxwell's theory of the electromagnetic field.

-Vol. IV, page 232 notation and called their summary Maxwell's theory of the electromagnetic field.
 The motion of the electromagnetic field is described by a set of evolution equations.
 In the relativistic description, the set consists of two equations, in the non-relativistic case of four equations.
-All observations of classical electrodynamics follow from these effects of nature are described.
+All observations of classical electrodynamics follow from these equations.
+In fact, if quantum effects are properly taken into account, all electromagnetic effects of nature are described.